What Is Reactivity? Psychology Explains This Phenomenon

 By: Julia Thomas

 Updated December 17, 2020

 Medically Reviewed By: Whitney White, MS. CMHC, NCC., LPC

 Have you ever caught yourself acting differently when others can see you?
 Or, maybe you've noticed others behaving differently when they think no one is observing them.
-If so, what you might have seen were instances of a phenomenon psychologists call reactivity.
-Here's a look at what reactivity is, different types of reactivity, its impact, and what you can do about it.
+If so, you might have seen instances of a phenomenon psychologists call reactivity.
+This article provides a look at what reactivity is, different types of reactivity, its impact, and how you can develop healthy habits around it.

 Reactivity - Psychology Definition